SEO

 Ignoring Search Intent

-Obsessing Over Search Volume
+Chasing Search Volume

 Putting It All Together

-1. Brainstorm a seed list of 20-30 terms customers might use
+1. Brainstorm 20-30 terms your customers use

 2. Expand using free tools (autocomplete, People Also Ask, related searches)

-3. Assess competition by searching each term
+3. Assess competition for each term

-5. Prioritize based on value and achievability
+5. Prioritize by value and rankability

-6. Create content targeting your priority keywords
+6. Write content around your top keywords

-7. Track rankings and adjust over time
+7. Track results and adjust quarterly

 Your First Week of Keyword Research

-Day 1-2: Brainstorm and expand your seed list to 50-100 terms
+Day 1-2: Build your seed list to 50-100 terms

-Day 3-4: Search each term and note competition level
+Day 3-4: Search each one, note competition

-Day 5: Group keywords into clusters
+Day 5: Cluster related keywords together

 Topics